Ancient Hawaiians loved scary stories.

 It is believed that these ghostly warriors are destined to march in the islands for all of eternity.
 They seek their next battle, and nothing deters them.
 Although they are said to be most active at night, there have been those who have seen them or heard them during the day.

 If a Night Marcher procession should ever cross your path, please, do not interrupt them.

-If you find yourself telling a Night Marcher story around the fire, be sure to warn your listeners: you should never look directly at them as you might meet your doom from a single deadly glance and be swept away to the spirit world.
+If you find yourself telling a Night Marcher story around the fire, be sure to warn your listeners about a couple of things.
+You should never look directly at them as you might meet your doom from a single deadly glance and be swept away to the spirit world.
 It is best to remain quiet, lower your eyes and always show these Hawaiian Warriors the utmost respect.
 And, what a great story you will have to tell.

 It is also believed that any ancestors of Night Marchers will not be harmed by the Marchers as they march to battle.
 But, many Hawaiians will still kneel and put their forehead to the ground when they pass.